Thomas Kilgore Sherwood

 Thomas Kilgore Sherwood (July 25, 1903 - January 14, 1976) was a noted American chemical engineer and a founding member of the National Academy of Engineering.

 Biography

 Sherwood was born in Columbus, Ohio, and spent much of his youth in Montreal.
 In 1923 he received his B.S. from McGill University, and entered the Massachusetts Institute of Technology (MIT) for his Ph.D.
 His dissertation, "The Mechanism of the Drying of Solids," was completed in 1929, a year after he had become assistant professor at Worcester Polytechnic Institute.
 In 1930 he returned to MIT as assistant professor where he remained until his retirement, serving as associate professor (1933), professor (1941), and dean of engineering (1946–1952).
 In 1969 he retired from MIT to become professor of chemical engineering at the University of California, Berkeley.

-Sherwood's primary research area was mass transfer, and in 1937 he published the first major textbook in the field, Absorption and Extraction (republished 1974 as Mass Transfer).
+Sherwood's primary research area was mass transfer, and in 1937 he published the first major textbook in the field, Absorption and Extraction, which was republished 1974 as Mass Transfer.
 The Sherwood number is named in his honor: